vvasileios/spaceflight-news/README.md

     - npm run dev to start the project

 ## Project details
+Setup:

-We have already setup Vue.js, Vue router, and Vuex for you.
+Vue.js, Vue router, and Vuex.

-Axios is already installed to be used for api calls.
+Axios for API calls.

-In terms of the UI, we have installed and configured :
+In terms of the UI:

 -   <a href="https://tailwindcss.com/" target="_blank">Tailwindcss</a>

-Feel free to use it or just use custom css.

-You should use this api to retrieve the data.
+ Api to retrieve the data.

 -   <a href="https://api.spaceflightnewsapi.net/v4/docs/" target="_blank">Spaceflight news API</a>